 - Breaking the Rules: “Rules are meant to be broken” – according to the first law of the “Teenage Creed.”
-As we approach adulthood, we may discover external conflicts to our subjective happiness.
+As we approach adulthood we may discover external conflicts to our subjective happiness.
 We call them rules.
 And as the desire to exercise our own free will grows, we begin to feel the seemingly oppressive weight of these rules – “Do this, don’t do that.”
 Authority figures can then be perceived to be in direct opposition to our personal fulfillment.
 We wrongly conclude that rules and happiness are like oil and water.
 Then we permit patterns of sin to develop despite what our conscience tells us, and we are unwittingly given a glimpse into the way the devil suggests his criteria to us.
-If we are not careful, we may form deep-seated attitudes that will make us struggle against God and against his criteria—the Ten Commandments, the Beatitudes, the cross, and the teachings of the Church.
+If we are not careful, we may form deep-seated attitudes that will make us struggle against God and against his criteria – the Ten Commandments, the Beatitudes, the cross, and the teachings of the Church.

-- The Proper Use of Freedom: “The moral law has its origin in God and always finds its source in him” (Pope Saint John Paul II, The Splendor of Truth, 40).
+- The Proper Use of Freedom: “The moral law has its origin in God and always finds its source in him” (Pope Saint John Paul II, The Splendor of Truth, no. 40).
 Our true freedom lies not in the rejection but in the acceptance of God’s moral law.
 God is not a heartless dictator but a Father who loves us and wills our very best.
 If he sets standards for us, it is because he has our eternal happiness in mind, like a skilled coach who challenges the athlete to reach his full potential.
 “Is there anyone among you who, if your child asks for bread, will give a stone?
 Or if the child asks for a fish, will give a snake?”
 (Matthew 7:9-10).
 Jesus posits the question because he knows the Father.
-Even if we were to know a parent who did not love his child, God the Father is incapable of not desiring what is truly best for us.
+Even if we were to know a parent that did not love his child, God the Father is incapable of not desiring what is truly best for us.
 God is and will always be love.

-Conversation with Christ: Lord, sin is always tapping on my door, but you have promised me that your grace will always be available.
+Conversation with Christ: Lord, sin is always tapping on my door but you have promised me that your grace will always be available.
 Help me to avail myself of the means of grace you give me to live in union with your eternal law.
 Mother Most Pure, make my heart only for Jesus.